 – Trees & shrubbery

 Small trees and shrubs that are planted too close to a property may show no impact today but are very likely to cause serious cracks in external walls as they increasingly suck moisture out of the ground below the footings of a house or from below concrete slabs.

 3) The condition of adjacent buildings.

 Many older properties in Melbourne and around regional areas of Victoria may also have other freestanding or externally accessed buildings such as a garage, shed or utility area.

 Our inspectors will also assess these structures against the criteria mentioned above for any defects or potential issues.

 Pre Purchase Building Inspections FAQ

-Got a question about pre purchase building inspections?
-What’s in one, how long it takes or whether you really need one?
-Read on, because we have the answers!
+Have a question about pre purchase building inspections?
+What’s in one, how long does it take or whether you really need one?
+Here are some of the most common ones we get asked.

 What will my inspection report tell me?